xmartlabs/PagerTabStripView/README.md

 }
 ```

-As you may've already noticed, everything is SwiftUI code, so you can update the child views according to SwiftUi state objects as shown above with `if User.isLoggedIn`.
+As you may've already noticed, everything is SwiftUI code, so you can update the child views according to SwiftUI state objects as shown above with `if User.isLoggedIn`.

 ### Customize pager style